World-Leading Horse Welfare

 - There are minimum numbers of vets who officiate at every fixture.
 For example, at the Cheltenham Festival there are six Veterinary Officers and eight Veterinary Surgeons on site.

-- Since the year 2000, British racing has invested £35 million in veterinary research and education which benefits all breeds.
+- Since the year 2000, British racing has invested over £35 million in veterinary research and education which benefits all breeds.

 - The sport takes steps to look after horses at all stages of their lives, from the mandatory microchipping and registration of a foal within 30 days of its birth and tens of thousands of former racehorses go on to second careers after racing.